wattob/MapReduce-Automator/doc/hadoop.md

 # Hadoop
-Details to set up and run a word counter experiment in Hadoop are outlined below
+Details to set up Hadoop are outlined below

 ## About This Project